 Although this Manual applies to all jurisdictions within Mecklenburg County, the requirements of the Post-Construction Ordinances vary by jurisdiction.
-For the purposes of this manual, the phrase "Post-Construction Ordinance" refers collectively to the ordinances within each jurisdiction named either "Post-Construction Controls Ordinance", "Post-Construction Storm Water Ordinance", or "Water Quality (Post-Construction Ordinance)".
+For the purposes of this manual, the phrase "Post-Construction Ordinance" refers collectively to the ordinances within each jurisdiction named either "Post-Construction Controls Ordinance", "Post-Construction Storm Water Ordinance", "Post-Construction Storm Water Regulations" or "Water Quality (Post-Construction Ordinance)".
 Within Mecklenburg County, there are eight (8) different jurisdictions including the City of Charlotte, Mecklenburg County, and the Towns of Cornelius, Davidson, Huntersville, Matthews, Mint Hill, and Pineville.
-Copies of individual ordinances can be obtained from the respective jurisdiction, or alternatively can be found on the Charlotte-Mecklenburg Storm Water Services website at http://charmeck.org/stormwater/regulations/Pages/Post-ConstructionStormWaterOrdinances.aspx.
+Copies of individual ordinances can be obtained from the respective jurisdiction, or alternatively can be found on the Charlotte-Mecklenburg Storm Water Services website.